lab1092/blender-manual_ja/manual/physics/particles/emission.rst

    Image 2a: Settings for particle Emission.

-The buttons in the :guilabel:`Emission` panel control the way particles are emitted over time:
+The buttons in the *Emission* panel control the way particles are emitted over time:

 Amount
    The maximum amount of parent particles used in the simulation.